 The video below guides you through some simple, traditional patterns incorporating the character “春” (“spring” – representing the Chinese New Year festival) and a simple, symmetrical design.
 Feel free to get creative and come up with your own designs – bonus points if you can incorporate a lucky fish or flowers!

 Congratulations on your awesome works of art!
-Please do share your creations with us – tag @abridgeacademy on instagram for a feature or post in the Facebook group!
+Please do share your creations with us – tag @abridgeacademy on instagram for a feature!